- Unix Permissions

 Note that ACLs can become tedious and for complicated cases they can produce unintuitive results.
 If you find yourself in one these scenarios then consider asking CSES to make a new group as discussed below.

-Previously, individuals were given access to /tigress/<YourNetID> for storage.
-As of fall 2020, the new approach is to create a single directory or fileset on /projects named after the PI of the research group.
+Previously, users were given access to /tigress/<YourNetID> for storage.
+As of fall 2020, the new approach is to create a single directory or fileset on /projects named after the PI of the user's research group.
 Individual group members can create directories for their work within this directory.
 Like /tigress, /projects is also backed up so users should be responsible about the number and size of the files they store.
 The new approach allows group members to more easily share files.
-Also, when a group member leaves, their files on /projects will still be available to the group.
-PI's can write to firstname.lastname@example.org to request a fileset for their group on /projects.
+Also, when a group member leaves the university, their files on /projects will still be available to the group.
+PI's can write to [email protected] to request a fileset for their group on /projects.